ShyFidelity/MVC-blog/README.md

 ## Motivation

-This project was motivating to really dive into the Model view controller method.
+This project was motivating to really dive into the Model View Controller method.
 Learning how to create a dynamic page with user input will be very beneficial skill to have as it is part of most websites.

 ## Your Task